serdarkalayci/pre-scaling-operator/docs/architecture.md

 ### Default Replica Count

-An application should define a default replica count using scaler/state-default-replicas to return to, when no specific state can be determined.
+An application should define a default replica count using scaler/state-default-replicas.
+This is treated as a regular state and can be used to direct the application to scale back to the user-defined default state.

-The default annotation will also automatically be set by the Scaler when the application is opted in and scaled for the first time, if no default exists in annotations.
-This protects applications which have not set a default from returning to 1 replica.